-Applicants are encouraged to utilise existing research infrastructure to support their research wherever possible so as to reduce duplication and achieve the best return on project funding.
+Applicants are encouraged to utilise existing research infrastructure to support their research wherever possible so as to reduce duplication and achieve the best return on grant funding.
 DRCs can be requested to support access to research facilities and infrastructure.

 Applicants are encouraged to consider utilising research infrastructure projects such as those funded by the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).
 The NCRIS projects encompass a variety of infrastructure relevant to health research such as the Translating Health Discovery (THD) project and the Population Health Research Network (PHRN) project.
-Further information, including access and pricing, is available at https://www.dese.gov.au/ncris.
+Further information, including access and pricing, is available on the Department of Education, Skills and Employment website.

-Your approach to accessing research facilities or infrastructure may impact our assessment of the suitability and value of the requested budget.
+Your approach to accessing research facilities or infrastructure may impact the assessment of the suitability and value of the requested budget.
 For information on how to include information on research facilities within your application refer to section 6.4.